Vandivier/ladderly-3/src/pages/blog/2024-08-04-no-cover-letters.md

 ---
 title: "15.
 On Cover Letters and Resume Tailoring"
-date: 8/3/24
+date: 8/4/24
 author: John Vandivier
 ---

-Ladderly.io's general advice is that software engineers should not spend time and effort on writing cover letters or tailoring their resume.
-This article provides additional data behind that general recommendation, plus additional nuance which includes identifying some edge cases in which such actions would become a good idea.
+This article makes a data-driven case that creating a cover letter and tailored resume for each job post is not an optimal use of time and effort for most software engineers during their job search.

+The article combines scholarly research with original analysis to push back on an observed error in common wisdom on the subject.

+This article makes the case with nuance, pointing out edge cases in which that standard advice may not hold.

 ## Common Wisdom